GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 Options:
-      --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) --cleanup=true: Delete deployments after dev or debug mode is interrupted
+      --assume-yes=false: If true, skaffold will skip yes/no confirmation from the user and default to yes --auto-create-config=true: If true, skaffold will try to create a config for the user's run if it doesn't find one --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) --cleanup=true: Delete deployments after dev or debug mode is interrupted